The Ciderhouse and Tasting Room are located in the old hop kilns.

 Finally if you have got to the bottom of this, you deserve a medal or at least a good drink.

 The community of cider and perry is unique, from near and far, whether producer or consumer, orchardist or chemist, there is a comaraderie that binds us all.
-We have visitors from all over the world especially from the North Americas including Chris Horn, Drew, Derek, Joseph, Kelly, Kirsten, Sean and perry loving Gary Awdney, Diane and Dick Dunn, top shelf drinks enjoyed by top shelf folks.
-Traditionally it may be hard cider in the USA but you are pushing us, no room for complacency here then!
-If you got this far, you should be subscribing to the Cider Digest
+We have visitors from all over the world especially from the North Americas including Chris Horn, Drew, Derek, Joseph, Kelly, Kirsten, Sean and perry loving Gary Awdney, Diane and Dick Dunn, Ron & Amber and Lauren & Zac for Shelton Brothers, Ed and Nancy, Greg, Ryan, Michelle F (when are you coming to visit?).
+All making top shelf drinks to be enjoyed by top shelf folks.
+Cider is exploding in the USA and Virtue Cider